Smudgey/console-calculator/README.md

-# console-calculator
+# python-intro

-Very basic console calculator as an initial look into Python, it's syntax and functionality.
+Very basic console application as an initial look into Python, it's syntax and functionality.